peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 <img src="{{ site.baseurl }}/images/128x72.png" style="width: 100%; height auto;" />
 `128x72.png (7 KB)`

-It also works great for blurry background photos — the kind you might see with text overlayed on top.
+This technique is also suitable for blurred background photos — the kind you typically see with a text overlay.
 In this case, saving the image as a jpeg yielded a smaller file size.

 <img src="{{ site.baseurl }}/images/1920x1080-4.jpg" />
 `1920x1080-4.jpg (199 KB)`